Decolonizing the Mind with Dr. Michael Yellow Bird, 1/30 talk at Homer United Methodist Church

-Bunnell Street Arts Center with MAPP’s Resilience Coalition presents a community talk and training, Decolonizing the Mind with Dr. Michael Yellow Bird at Islands and Ocean Visitors Center, January 30, 6 pm.
+Bunnell Street Arts Center with MAPP’s Resilience Coalition presents a community talk and training, Decolonizing the Mind with Dr. Michael Yellow Bird at Homer United Methodist Church, 770 East End Rd, January 30, 6 pm.

 Bunnell Arts, together with MAPP’s Reslience Coalition, presents Dr. Michael Yellow Bird, a leading visionary on the subject of decolonization.
 Dr. Michael Yellow Bird, PhD, is a citizen of the Sioux Nation.
 He is a leading expert teaching, writing, researching, and doing community work focusing on Indigenous Peoples’ health, leadership, and cultural rights; the effects of colonization and methods of decolonization; decolonizing social work approaches; neurodecolonization and mind body approaches; neuroscience and Indigenous Peoples; and traditional mindfulness and contemplative practices.